Dongfeng Nissan: Production bases and facilities

 As of 2006, the company reportedly had factories in Hubei, Guangdong, the Guangxi Zhuang Autonomous Region, the Xinjiang Uygur Autonomous Region, and Zhejiang.

 As of 2015, a subsidiary, Dongfeng Nissan Passenger Vehicle Company, is listed as having a R&D center as well as a variety of factories including sites in: Dalian, Huadu, Xiangyang, and Zhengzhou.
 The Dalian location may be the same site that was in the planning stages as of 2012 and slated to produce Nissan-branded automobiles.

 A corporate campus and design center in Huadu, Guangzhou, was announced in 2017.
+In 2018, Dongfeng Motor's overall sales volume reached 1.547 million vehicles, a year-on-year increase of 3.9%.

+In November 2024, Dongfeng Nissan and Huawei signed a strategic cooperation agreement.
+The two parties will build a new car's intelligent cockpit system based on the HI model, making Dongfeng Nissan the first Sino-foreign joint venture automaker to cooperate with Huawei.